jyotirmaypaliwal/DCGAN-on-Celeba-dataset/README.md

 ## Note
  In the jupyter notebook, I have done a better explaination of the training process and in the Python file, I have only given my code so that anyone can use it in their project.

+Feel free to contact me if you have any question regarding my project.